SkylineCommunications/dataminer-docs/connector-help/connector_help/Telos_Alliance_Infinity_IP_Intercom.md

 # Telos Alliance Infinity IP Intercom

 The Telos Alliance Infinity IP Intercom is an Audio Gateway.
-This driver uses a serial communication in order to monitor and control the device.
+This connector uses a serial communication in order to monitor and control the device.

 ## About